myafka/HN-API-Docs/README.md

 |Parameter    | Type | Description |
 | ------------- |-------------|--------|
 items[] | array[integer] | Required.
 The list of HackerNews item IDs where there were changes. profiles[] | array[string] | Required.
 The list of HackerNews users IDs where there were changes.
-User ID can only contain letters, digits, dashes and underscores, and could be between 2 and 15 characters long.
+The user ID can only contain letters, digits, dashes and underscores, and could be between 2 and 15 characters long.

 <h3>Example</h3>